 Screen your breeding dogs for hip dysplasia, especially when you breed dogs at higher risk.
-We strongly encourage all breeders to register the results of their hip exams with OFA.

 Your veterinarian can help you make breeding decisions based on your dog's test results.
 The goal is to reduce the risk of passing on this condition to puppies and your future breeding dogs.
 If you breed dogs before they reach 24 months of age, you may prefer to screen dogs through PennHIP.